ssl-core/ssl-core/experiments/README.md

 # experiments

-This folder provides a collection os experiments made for validation of specific architecture requirements.
+This folder provides a collection of experiments made for validation of specific architecture requirements.

 ## Gateway